This post contains affiliate links. For more information, please read our disclosure policy.

 The picture-perfect Glenarm Castle is facing around the area of the serene beauty of the Glens of Antrim, and it still serves as a farm estate.
 It has used as a seat of the Earls of Antrim, McDonnell’s family for around 400 years.

 The Castle occasionally opens for the public.
-One of the most charming and oldest tea room and the epic walled garden host a lot of events, workshops, and exhibitions.
+One of the most charming and oldest tea rooms and the epic walled garden host a lot of events, workshops, and exhibitions.

 If you are planning to visit Glenarm Castle, be sure to check for open days.
 Tea room and walled garden open every day from March 30 to September, from 10 am to 5 pm, and from 11 am to 5 pm on Sundays.